Town Walls Tower

-Town Walls Tower (officially Wingfield's Tower) is the last remaining medieval watchtower belonging to the former town walls of Shrewsbury, Shropshire, England, UK.
+Town Walls Tower (officially Wingfield's Tower) is the last remaining medieval watchtower belonging to the former town walls of Shrewsbury, Shropshire, England.
 The fortified structure, which was finished in the 14th century, was used to observe the land south of the town and across River Severn.
 It is under the care of the National Trust.

 History

 Shrewsbury town walls were completed in stone in the 13th century replacing earlier ramparts.
-Work to fortify the settlement had started immediately after the Angles, under King Offa of Mercia, took possession in CE778.
+Work to fortify the settlement had started immediately after the Angles, under King Offa of Mercia, took possession in 778 CE.
 A century later the Anglo-Saxons had strengthened the town earthworks with a wide ditch and rampart that was topped with a wooden stockade.

 Most of the early defences were adjacent to the river because its size, depth and limited crossing points provided a substantial defence to direct attack.

 In 1070 the Normans started Shrewsbury Castle at the north end of the settlement but did not alter the settlement's outer defences.

 However, by early 13th century, military action was increasing between the Welsh and the English.
 In 1215 Llywelyn ap Iorwerth overran the Anglo-Saxon earthworks and ramparts, sacking and burning Shrewsbury.
 This prompted Henry III in 1218 to command the town's aldermen to improve its defences.
 Through murage, the town walls were extended, upgraded and repaired, watch towers were added and new gates with towers were also installed (the North Gate was given a drawbridge).
 The walls, which were 1.8 m thick, were constructed from sandstone; a plinth was built into the base of its outer face and there was an external ditch.
 By 1242, further work had added an outer earthen bank that was 2 m high and 9 m wide.